Share this:

 Time Saved vs. Time Served

-235 W. Court Street, Cincinnati, OH 45202 (Over-The-Rhine)
+235 W. Court Street, 45202 (OTR)

 ArtWorks painted a mural that celebrates and uplifts white, Hispanic, and African American women who are returning citizens.
 These women have previously been incarcerated.
-This mural depicts women living in our community who have returned home, became leaders, and sought to break down the stigma surrounding those with criminal records who have re-entered society.
+This mural depicts women living in our community who have returned home, become leaders, and sought to break down the stigma surrounding those with criminal records who have re-entered society.

 Ezzard Charles: The Cincinnati Cobra

-1537 Republic Street, Cincinnati, OH 45202 (Over-The-Rhine)
+1537 Republic Street, 45202 (OTR)

 Ezzard Charles, known as the “Cincinnati Cobra,” was a two-time World Heavyweight Champion, jazz musician, and widely respected citizen of Cincinnati and the Black community.